Tips for Exam Success

 26 May 2022 Sarah Rolton

 Winter is coming… and so is exam season.

 Universities across the country are shifting towards online supervision; thank you COVID.
 Regional students are saying goodbye to sitting in freezing halls and old churches and now can sit the exam in the comfort of their home.
 The shift to online presents a new set of challenges and concerns for students, including uneasiness with new software and platforms, worries surrounding connectivity and added anxiety of family members obliviously entering the room.
 CUC have some tips up their sleeve to share with our regional students to minimise stress and maximise results.

 - Did you know that many exam supervision platforms require a room scan and external camera?
-CUC Bass Coast has a dedicated workstation and space in our tutorial room and can accommodate multiple exams simultaneously.
+CUC Bass Coast has a dedicated break-out a spaces and our tutorial room that you can book for exams.

 - Exams are often scary because of the unknown elements.
 Familiarise yourself with expectations and the structure of the exam to reduce the number of unknowns.

 - Can you take notes?
 Is it open book?
 Can you have other tabs open during the exam?
 Are you allowed to take pen and paper to support your brainstorming?
 All worthy questions that you should ask your lecturer.